marii-moe/startup-scripts/README.md

 # startup-scripts
-Just a collection of scripts to get started when setting up a new linux environment.
+Just a collection of scripts to get started when setting up MY linux environment.